-We’ve been renovating and our tenant has complained about a few issues and wants a rent reduction.
-Is there any document we can get them to sign if we do provide a reduction?
+We have been renovating part of the rental unit and our tenant living in it is complaining about us entering the unit repeatedly, dust in the air, and noise.
+She now wants a rent reduction.
+Is there any standard form we can get her to sign if we give her a rent reduction?

-Tenants can usually claim an abatement of rent if there has been interference with their reasonable enjoyment of the premises.
-In the situation that you describe you should definitely try to reach an agreement with the tenant on what would be a reasonable amount of a rent reduction.
-If you come to an agreement with the tenant there isn’t a formal document to use in this case, you can just draft something up yourself and have the tenant sign it.
-If you cannot come to an agreement then the tenant has the option of filing an application with the Landlord and Tenant Board for them to make the decision.
+Tenants can usually claim a reduction of rent if there has been interference with their reasonable enjoyment of the rental premises.
+In the situation that you describe, you should try to reach an agreement with the tenant on what would be a reasonable amount of a rent reduction.
+If you come to an agreement with the tenant, there is not a formal document to use in this case.
+You can just draft something up yourself and have the tenant sign it as it is important to document it.
+If you cannot come to an agreement, the tenant then has the option of filing an application with the Landlord and Tenant Board for them to make the decision on this matter.